 Section 2 briefly presents the types of the use cases collected from the astronomical community by the IVOA Uptake committee.

 Section 3 defines the core components of the Observation data model.
-The elements of the data model are summarized in .
+The elements of the data model are summarized in Figure 2.
 Mandatory ObsTAP fields are summarized in Table 1.

-Section 4 specifies the required data model fields as they are used in the TAP service: table names, column names, column data type, UCD Utype from the Observation Core components data model, and required units.
+Section 4 specifies the required data model fields as they are used in the TAP service: table names, column names, column data type, UCD, Utype from the Observation Core components data model, and required units.

-Section 6 describes how to register an ObsTAP service in a Virtual Observatory registry.
+Section 1 describes how to register an ObsTAP service in a Virtual Observatory registry.
 More detailed information is available in the appendices.